rivera-bl/dotfiles/README.md

         - [x] paste from tmux mouse selection to clipboard, so we can use it with `p` on console and vim with tmux-yank
         - [x] create some [functions][12]
         - [x] autocomplete suggestions with ctrl-SPACE
+        - [ ] how to make available !$ and !!
     - [x] [starship][14]
         - configure for:
             - [x] prompt
             - [x] nix-shell
     - [x] alacritty
+        - [x] configure
+        - [ ] improve tmux integration
+            - why the cursor blinks in alacritty but not inside of tmux?
 !    - [x] i3
-        - [ ] solve .xinitrc
+        - [x] solve .xinitrc
-        - [ ] tweak i3config
+        - [ ] move i3config to nix
+        - [ ] fix that starts on window n10
-        - [ ] install i3bars
+        - [ ] install i3blocks
     - [ ] fzf
+        - [ ] configure to use with fish ctrl-R
     - [ ] mpd
     - [ ] ncmpcpp
     - [ ] zathura
     - [ ] zeal
     - [ ] lazygit
+      - [ ] configure mappings
     - [ ] zsh
 - [ ] test out alacritty multiplexing mode
     - i don't think it will be better than tmux
 - [ ] install rust tools that improve cli workflow
-- [ ] do a table of comparision of the different ways of managing programs with nixos/home-mananager/mkOutOfStoreSymlink/in-nix-language
 - [ ] eventually I would like to create a nixos-module and a flake with my console-drive development environment
     - the module could have an option for `graphical = boolean;` for not installing alacritty
         - in its core should be `nvim` `fish` `alacritty` `tmux`